ublue-os/ucore/README.md

 ## Announcements

+### 2026.05.23 - uCore Fedora 44 Builds and LTS Kernel Update

+Fedora CoreOS stable moved to Fedora 44 recently, and now uCore builds have moved as well.

+The `lts` stream now uses the `longterm-6.18` kernel, superseding the earlier `longterm-6.12` kernel as our upstream for this kernel is does not build 6.12 for Fedora 44.
+The `stable` and `testing` streams continue to follow the stock Fedora CoreOS kernels for their respective streams.

 ### 2026.01.08 - uCore LTS Stream and LTS kernel sysext issue

 It's come to our attention that the most recent 6.12 LTS kernel, used in uCore stable builds, has broken sysext functionality.